-Teachers' level of digital confidence will impact the extent to which they integrate technology in their learning and teaching experience practice meaningfully and effectively.
-When considering existing models that would guide our own recognition framework, it was important to choose one which was designed around positive language, emphasizing confidence as opposed to a more evaluative, or even judgmental, competence.
-While comprehensive digital competence frameworks and evaluation tools were carefully considered (see Appendix I), it was also important to us to develop a simple and intuitive model that could engage a wide audience, to enhance the usability and practicality of our framework.
-Teachers use their digital confidence in many different ways integrated into their overall teaching strategy, as shown in the example below:
+Teachers' level of digital confidence will impact to what extent they integrate technology in their learning and teaching experience practice meaningfully and effectively.
+When considering existing models that would guide this recognition framework, it was important to choose one which was designed around a positive language, emphasizing confidence as opposed to a more evaluative, or even judgemental, 'competence'.
+While comprehensive digital competence frameworks and evaluation tools were carefully considered (e.g. such as the European Framework for the Digital Competence of Educators, DigCompEdu), it was also important to us to select a simple and intuitive model that could engage a wide audience, to enhance the usability and practicality of our framework.